megabyde/latex-report-boilerplate/README.md

 ## Overview

-A simple LaTeX boilerplate for reports in Russian.
+A simple $\LaTeX$ boilerplate for scholar reports in Russian.
 See the pre-built document [here](https://megabyde.github.io/latex-report-boilerplate/report.pdf).